 This is Similar to the synoptic narrative.
 But with a single conflated depiction of the protagonist while the story gets revealed around this large figure.
 In other words, in this mode, the protagonist does not repeat, but the story is depicted around him.
 An example of the Dipankar Jataka from a Gandhara panel is a good example of this with a towering figure of Buddha around which the story of Sumedha moves.

 The story is depicted as a network of scenes.
 With scenes scattered across the available space that follow no chronological order, leaving a lot to the interpretation of the viewer.
 However as Prof Dehejia explained in her lecture – the artist was following a spatial narrative than a chronological narrative.
-That means that scenes that were happening in a given space were depicted at one place.
+That means that scenes that were happening in a given space were depicted in one place.
 The scenes that were happening at another were clustered together.
 So you have to follow the story and move across spaces.
 Most paintings in Ajanta follow this complex narrative network mode.
 For example, Simhala Jataka is depicted in cave 17 at Ajanta in 29 scenes on a 45 feet walls of 13 feet height from floor to ceiling.
 Imagine the complexity and add to this the fact that it is pitch dark inside those caves to paint.

 Remember visual narratives in stone following the oral tradition.
 And pre-date the written text making them an important milestone in the journey of storytelling.